 A Guide to Understanding the New GCSE Scoring System and How it Affects Teachers

 With GCSE results being released you may be concerned about how the new GCSE scoring system will affect teachers.
 Teachers and supply teachers in London will have to adapt their teaching approach to match the new curriculum, and marking systems will be set to change; meaning marking criteria’s will also receive a new makeover.
-This may be a hard transition for both students and teachers and we are already starting to see some negative side effects (such as effects on mental health), but hopefully – with time – we will see the benefits of this new scoring system.
+This may seem like a hard transition for both students and teachers , but hopefully – with time – we will see the benefits of this new scoring system.

 Why this change?